Bayelsa/Kogi: It’s either card reader or no voting — INEC — Daily Times Nigeria

 He also called for timely arrival of security personnel at INEC Local Government Secretariat, who would be escorting their staff and election materials to INEC Registration Area Centre (RAC) for timely dispatched.

-“We urged the security personnel to live by the oath they swore to and not chasing after politicians for money,” he said.
+“We urge the security personnel to live by the oath they swore to and not chasing after politicians for money,” he said.

 Discussion about this post